-- The laboratories of all Sackler Basic Science Division Faculty accept MSTP trainees.
-A complete list of the faculty by graduate program can be found here.
+The laboratories of all Sackler Basic Science Division Faculty accept MSTP trainees.

 Five students (about 2% of applicants) are typically admitted each year.

-An admissions committee reviews all applicants and selects candidates for interview.
+An MD/PhD specific admissions committee reviews all applicants and selects candidates for interview.
 This group reviews interview evaluations along with data submitted in each application and selects candidates for admission.